Air Also

 Although the American game featured a full cast from both Gundam Wing and G Gundam, the cast was split into two seperate "Simple 2000" games in Japan

-Nu Gundam
+Gundam Altron

 Toshinden 4